origo-map/origo-documentation/content/layers.md

 Property | Description
 ---|---
 `name` | the unique name of the layer used internally.
 White spaces and special characters should be avoided.
+To be able to reuse layers add after the layer name a double underscore plus a suffix to tell them apart.
 `title` | title for the layer visible to the user.
 `abstract` | short description of the layer that is shown when the layer name is clicked in the legend.
 Optional.
 `type` | type of source for the layer.
 For GeoJSON source the type is GEOJSON.